Machete: Cultural influence

-The flag of Angola features a machete, along with a cog-wheel.
+The flag of Angola features a machete, along with a cog-wheel as communist symbols.

+The emblem of Iran features a machete, along with four crescents and shaddah.

 The southern Brazilian state of Rio Grande do Sul has a dance called the dança dos facões (machetes' dance) in which the dancers, who are usually men, bang their machetes against various surfaces while dancing, simulating a battle.
 Maculelê, an Afro-Brazilian dance and martial art, can also be performed with facões.
 This practice began in the city of Santo Amaro, Bahia, in the northeastern part of the country.

-In the Philippines, the bolo is used in training in eskrima, the indigenous martial art of the Philippines.
+In the Jalisco region of Mexico, Los Machetes is a popular folk dance.
+This dance tells the story of cutting down sugar cane during the harvest.
+Los Machetes was created by Mexican farm workers who spent a great amount of time perfecting the use of the tool, the machete, for harvesting.
+Traditionally, real machetes are used while performing this dance.

 Similar tools

 The panga or tapanga is a variant used in East and Southern Africa.
-This name may be of Swahili etymology; not to be confused with the Panga fish.
+This name may be of Swahili etymology; not to be confused with the panga fish.
 The panga blade broadens on the backside and has a length of 16 to 18 in.
 The upper inclined portion of the blade may be sharpened.

+In the Philippines, the various indigenous swords and knives (known under the general term bolo) are commonly incorrectly described as a type of machete (as "bolo machete").
+But bolos are unrelated to the machete.
+They are pre-colonial and hand-forged (unlike mass-produced machetes), with distinct types that differ by ethnic group.
+The most obvious difference is the shape of the cutting edge, which is typically curved in bolos and more or less straight in machetes.
+Bolos are also usually shorter than machetes, at around 25 to 45 cm long, and are adapted to a wider range of uses.

 Other similar tools include the parang and the golok (from Malaysia and Indonesia); however, these tend to have shorter, thicker blades with a primary grind, and are more effective on woody vegetation.

 The tsakat is a similar tool used in Armenia for clearing land of vegetation.